thpongue/rockpaperscissors/docs/artifacts.md

 		- consider symlinking back end and front end into one location
 		- full build isn't closing
 		- back-end needs a dummy version of all dependencies
+		- support custom "named" games - ie don't use GUUID
+		- A/B test whether people will put their friends email addresses in - this gives us the ability to send cool, branded invites
+		- is there a better way to make socket.io accesible to Angular than making it global?